Skellig Michael – Ireland’s Remote Monastic Marvel

 Outside summer monthsNo landings – only eco‑tours may operate

 Boat operators hold a licence from the Office of Public Works; landing is weather‑dependent and may be cancelled on short notice.
-The crossing from Portmagee, Ballinskelligs, Derrynane or Valentia Island takes about 45 minutes each way.
+The crossing from Portmagee, Ballinskelligs, Derrynane or Valentia takes about 45 minutes each way.

 Admission